FrancoisVongue/fp-way/README.md

 Unary predicate that returns true if argument is of type number.

 ## IsQuotientOf
-Binary predicate that returns true if second argument can divide the first without remainder.
+Binary predicate that returns true if second argument can be divided by the first without remainder.

 ```ts
 const IsQuotientOf = (a, b) => b % a === 0